 Prior to April 16, 2024, we operated as a Delaware limited liability company under the name Loar Holdings, LLC.
 On April 16, 2024, we converted to a Delaware corporation and changed our name to Loar Holdings Inc. In the conversion, all of our outstanding equity interests were converted into shares of common stock.
-The purpose of the Corporate Conversion was to reorganize our structure so that the entity that is offering our common stock to the public in this offering is a corporation rather than a limited liability company and so that our existing investors and new investors in this offering will own our common stock rather than equity interests in a limited liability company.
+The purpose of the Corporate Conversion was to reorganize our structure so that the entity that offered our common stock to the public in our initial public offering would be a corporation rather than a limited liability company and so that our existing investors and new investors in our initial public offering would own our common stock rather than equity interests in a limited liability company.